Fuerteventura: Island Council of Fuerteventura (Cabildo)

 The councils, formed as part of the Councils Act of 1912, administer the Canary Islands and have two principal functions.
 On one hand, they perform services for the Autonomous Community, and on the other, they are the local government centre for the island.
 In the 2003 elections, Mario Cabrera González was elected as president representing the Canarian Coalition, with 31.02% of the votes, followed by the Spanish Socialist Workers' Party with 27.53%, represented by the Vice President Domingo Fuentes Curbelo.

 Municipalities

+Fuerteventura is part of the Province of Las Palmas.
+The island is divided into six municipalities, as follows:

+In turn, these municipalities are organised into two associations: the Mancomunidad de Municipios del Centro-Norte de Fuerteventura formed from La Oliva and Puerto del Rosario, and the remaining municipalities make up the Mancomunidad de Municipios del Centro-Sur de Fuerteventura.

-The island is divided into six municipalities with their respective city councils which form part of the FECAM (Federation of Canarian Municipalities).
+All municipalities are ruled by a town council, and are members of the FECAM (Federation of Canarian Municipalities).
 They are governed by the basic legislation of the local regime and their respective organic rules.
-The populations of the municipalities are as follows:

-In turn, these municipalities are organised into two associations: the Mancomunidad de Municipios del Centro-Norte de Fuerteventura formed from La Oliva and Puerto del Rosario, and the remaining municipalities make up the Mancomunidad de Municipios del Centro-Sur de Fuerteventura.